assely/documentation/taxonomy.md

 <a name="updating-terms"></a>
 ### [Updating terms](#updating-terms)

-To update a term, you need to set new property values on retrived `Assely\Adapter\Term` instance, and then call `save` method.
+To update a term, you need to set new property values on retrieved `Assely\Adapter\Term` instance, and then call `save` method.

 ```php
 use App\Taxonomies\Genres;